Samuel M. Lawrence

 Chief Executive Officer

-Samuel M. Lawrence is the chief executive officer and co-founder of CytoViva, Inc. Mr. Lawrence led the development of the core, patented optical illumination technology which is the foundation for CytoViva’s products.
+Samuel M. Lawrence is the chief executive officer and co-founder of CytoViva, Inc. He led the development of the core, patented optical illumination technology which is the foundation for CytoViva’s products, as well as played a key role in the development of the patented CytoViva 3D Imaging technology.
 He continues to lead all product development efforts as well as actively support the company’s sales efforts both domestically and internationally.
-Mr. Lawrence is also the CEO of Aetos Technologies, Inc., a technology development company located in Auburn, AL.

 Prior to CytoViva, Mr. Lawrence was a director at Boeing Commercial Airplanes in Seattle, WA where he led Supply Chain Transformation for the 737/757 Programs and was factory manager of the Interiors Responsibility Center.
 Prior to Boeing, Mr. Lawrence worked with Deloitte & Touche, LLC as a management consultant.
 Mr. Lawrence began his career in 1986 as an engineer on the Boeing Commercial Airplanes Aerodynamics staff after graduating from Mississippi State University with a bachelor of science degree in aerospace engineering.
 He is co-inventor on two U.S. patents for his work on innovative insulation materials for commercial airplanes.